laurenhatch03/laurenhatch03.github.io/README.md

 ## Data
 [Click here to view the dataset I used!](https://www.kaggle.com/datasets/jahnavipaliwal/field-of-study-vs-occupation/data)

 The dataset includes 38,444 rows, each representing a different person.
 I narrowed it down to ages 20-30 (10,525 rows) to see how it affects people closer to me.
 With 22 columns, each attribute contributes to different information about each person.
 These 22 columns include their field of study, current occupation, age, gender, years of experience, education level, industry growth rate, job satisfaction, work-life balance, job opportunities, salary, job security, career change interest, skills gap, family influence, mentorship available, certifications, freelancing experience, geographic mobility, professional networks, career change events, technology adoption, and likely to change occupation.
 The website details each one and how the numbers are inputted into the dataset file.
-For this project, I used likely to change occupation as my dependent variable to see what independent variables affect that likelihood, and use them for predictions.
+For this project, I used likely to change occupation as my dependent variable to see what independent variables affect that likelihood, and I used them for predictions.

 ## Preprocessing Steps

 The first thing I had to do was upload the dataset into Google Colab.
 Next, I noticed the data set was really big so I narrowed it down to ages 20-30 (10,525 rows) to get a better representation of how it affects people closer in age to me.
-I thenchecked the data types so make sure I could use them.
-After that I had to convert the variables that were strings into integers so the data can be graphed.
-These variables included gender, family influenece, field of study, occupation, education level, and industry growth rate.
-Using data.head() I was able to check that all the variables were integers and then proceed to use data.describe() to look at averages.
+I then checked the data types to make sure I could use them.
+After that, I had to convert the variables that were strings into integers so the data could be graphed.
+These variables included gender, family influence, field of study, occupation, education level, and industry growth rate.
+Using data.head() I was able to check that all the variables were integers and then proceeded to use data.describe() to look at averages.

 Below is a snippet of the code where I cleaned up the data.